BioInfo/hackerhome/docs/development/performance-optimization.md

 ## Conclusion

 These optimizations should be implemented incrementally, with performance measurements before and after each change.
 Priority should be given to high-impact, low-effort improvements that can provide immediate benefits to user experience.

+The recent fixes to the infinite loading issues and component optimization have significantly improved the application's performance and stability.
+The next focus should be on implementing a comprehensive testing framework to ensure these improvements remain stable.